Harald-U/iot-nodejs/documents/5-DASHBOARD.md

       This is what we accomplish with the "change" node:

      * "Name" should be "Temperature"
-     * Rule 1: "set" "msg.payload" = "msg.payload.d.temp" (you get this variable when you click on the ">_" behind tempe in the debug window)
+     * Rule 1: "set" "msg.payload" = "msg.payload.d.temp" (you get this variable when you click on the ">_" behind temp in the debug window)
      * "+ add" a second rule
      * Rule 2: "set" "msg.topic" = "a/z temp"